marydavis/let-it-glow/README.md

 ### Ready for More (some ideas)
+*The Elegoo Super Starter Kit Tutorial pdf includes many other tutorials, give them a try!*
   1. Add button to turn on/off.
   1. Add the humidity/thermometer and make code to change the lights depending on levels.
   1. Add a lamp shade for a pretty light.